 Each year the Arizona Desert Bighorn Sheep Society builds or redevelops five or six water holes under the direction of the state and federal agencies responsible for the management of desert bighorn sheep habitat.
 The projects are usually scheduled January through May and require one weekend to complete.

+This schedule is tentative.
+Some projects may be replaced with others; however, the dates for the projects are firm.
 When details become available for a given project, you will be able to view them by clicking on the project name below.
+Please check back often, since these projects could change.

 Other Project Information